 Easter in Aegina

-The day of the Resurrection, Holy Saturday, is spectacularly celebrated in churches and monasteries of the island, with plenty of crackers and bells ringing.
+The day of the Resurrection, Holy Saturday, is spectacularly celebrated in the churches and monasteries of the island, with plenty of crackers and bells ringing.
 The options to enjoy the sacrament are many: Agios Nikolaos and Panagitsa in the city, monastery of St. Nektarios, Monastery of St. Catherine, Monastery of Saint Christopher, Monastery of Panagia Chrysoleontissa, Perdika, etc. and for later, traditionally cooked soup in a ‘taverneio’.

 Of course, on Easter evenings the island is alive and animated, almost like summer, and don’t be surprised if you see several familiar faces here and there.